skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

      - Rank (an integer ID from 0 to :code:`num_nodes-1`) of the node being set up.
      - 0
    * - ``SKYPILOT_SETUP_NODE_IPS``
      - A string of IP addresses of the nodes in the cluster with the same order as the node ranks, where each line contains one IP address.
-Note, this is not necesarily the same as the nodes in ``run`` stage, as the ``setup`` stage runs on all nodes of the cluster, while the ``run`` stage can run on a subset of nodes.
+Note that this is not necessarily the same as the nodes in ``run`` stage, as the ``setup`` stage runs on all nodes of the cluster, while the ``run`` stage can run on a subset of nodes.
      - 1.2.3.4
        3.4.5.6
    * - ``SKYPILOT_NUM_NODES``